mwindower/inlets-examples/README.md

         ```
         kubectx kind-cloud-native
-        k exec -it -n default netshoot-deploy-<TAB> -- curl classic-service
+        k exec -it -n default netshoot-deploy-<TAB> -- telnet classic-service 5432
-        ```

-* from the classic/legacy part the service `svc` of the `cloud-native` cluster is accessible:

-        ```
-        cd 0-classic && docker-compose up connecttocloudnative
+        # port is exposed as host port and accessible from your machine with
+        psql -h localhost -U postgres -p 30084
         ```

 ### L7 Throughput (1 request for a big file)